Tempo: Musical vocabulary

 In classical music, it is customary to describe the tempo of a piece by one or more words, most commonly in Italian, in addition to or instead of a metronome mark in beats per minute.
-Italian is typically used because it was the language of most composers during the time these descriptions became commonplace.
-Some well-known Italian tempo indications include "Allegro" (English “Cheerful”), "Andante" (“Walking-pace”) and "Presto" (“Quickly”).
+Italian is typically used because it was the language of most composers during the time these descriptions became commonplace in the Western musical lexicon.
+Some well-known Italian tempo indications include "Allegro" (English "Cheerful"), "Andante" ("Walking-pace") and "Presto" ("Quickly").
 This practice developed during the 17th and 18th centuries, the baroque and classical periods.
 In the earlier Renaissance music, performers understood most music to flow at a tempo defined by the tactus (roughly the rate of the human heartbeat).
 The mensural time signature indicated which note value corresponded to the tactus.

 In the Baroque period, pieces would typically be given an indication, which might be a tempo marking (e.g. Allegro), or the name of a dance (e.g. Allemande or Sarabande), the latter being an indication both of tempo and of metre.
 Any musician of the time was expected to know how to interpret these markings based on custom and experience.
 In some cases, however, these markings were simply omitted.
 For example, the first movement of Bach's Brandenburg Concerto No. 3 has no tempo or mood indication whatsoever.
 Despite the increasing number of explicit tempo markings, musicians still observe conventions, expecting a minuet to be at a fairly stately tempo, slower than a Viennese waltz; a perpetuum mobile quite fast, and so on.
-Genres imply tempos.
-Thus, Ludwig van Beethoven wrote "In tempo d'un Menuetto" over the first movement of his Piano Sonata Op.
+Genres imply tempos, and thus, Ludwig van Beethoven wrote "In tempo d'un Menuetto" over the first movement of his Piano Sonata Op.
 54, though that movement is not a minuet.

 Many tempo markings also indicate mood and expression.
 For example, presto and allegro both indicate a speedy execution (presto being faster), but allegro also connotes joy (from its original meaning in Italian).
 Presto, on the other hand, simply indicates speed.
 Additional Italian words also indicate tempo and mood.
 For example, the "agitato" in the Allegro agitato of the last movement of George Gershwin's piano concerto in F has both a tempo indication (undoubtedly faster than a usual Allegro) and a mood indication ("agitated").

 Often, composers (or music publishers) name movements of compositions after their tempo (or mood) marking.
 For instance, the second movement of Samuel Barber's first String Quartet is an Adagio.

-Often a particular musical form or genre implies its own tempo, so composers need place no further explanation in the score.
-Popular music charts use terms such as bossa nova, ballad, and Latin rock in much the same way.
-Lead sheets and fake book music for jazz or popular music may use several terms, and may include a tempo term and a genre term, such as "slow blues", "medium shuffle" or "fast rock".